sassoftware/viya4-iac-azure/README.md

 ### Customizing Input Values

 Terraform scripts require variable definitions as input.
-Many variables do not have default values.
-Create a file named `terraform.tfvars` to customize any input variable value documented in the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.
+Review and modify default values to meet your requirements.
+Create a file named
+`terraform.tfvars` to customize any input variable value documented in the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.

 To get started, you can copy one of the example variable definition files provided in the `./examples` folder.
 For more information about the